-March of Dimes Selects Carrie Brown as 2023 Heroines of Washington Finalist for her volunteering efforts in the Washington D.C Metro Area.
+March of Dimes selects Carrie Brown as the 2023 Heroines of Washington Lifetime Achievement Award Winner for her volunteering efforts in the Washington D.C Metro Area and around the world.

 Carrie Brown has volunteerism imprinted in her DNA, which is driven by her passion “to make things better for others.”
 From helping American Allies escape war-torn areas in Afghanistan, to tutoring students in under-served areas in the Washington D.C. metro area, Carrie’s spirit of service knows no limits.